tonethar/IGME-430-Spring-2021/core-skills/3-command-line-git.md

 - Use the GitBash terminal emulator
 - Create a local GitHub repository of your random joke repository by utilizing `git clone <url>`
 - Make a change to the **index.php** file, such as changing `MAX_LIMIT`
+- Here are the "big 4" git commands that you need to know:
   - Use `git add .` to commit it to the local repository
   - Use `git commit-m "message"` to commit it to the local repository
   - Use `git push` to push the changes to the remote repository
-- Use `git status` to be sure that your chnages and psuh was successful
+  - Use `git status` to be sure that your chnages and push was successful
 - Take a screen shot of your entire session (the commands you typed above) and post it to myCourses